skyfrk/hackthewood-berlin-2019/article_series/blog_article_3_en.md

 }
 ```

 [Streaming data](https://developer.tapio.one/docs/TapioDataCategories.html#streaming-data) messages from tapio received by our event hub can have different structures.
 We're only interested into [item data](https://developer.tapio.one/docs/TapioDataCategories.html#item-data) messages because we just want to monitor status changes of our PIR motion sensor monitor node.
-You can recognize an item data message if you take a look at the `msgt` (message type) key.
+We can recognize an item data message if we take a look at the `msgt` (message type) key.
 Every item data message has the type `itd`.

-Inside the value of the `msg` key we can find the actual item data message as JSON object.
+The property `msg` stores the actual item data message as JSON object.
 Here we're looking for messages with their `k` (key) being the previously configured `SrcKey`.
 The value we're forwarding hides behind the `v` key.
 Once again to keep things simple this is only a string (`motiondetected`) but it could be any complex event object when serialized as JSON object for example.

-Below you can see a simplified version of our event hub processor Azure Function:
+Below we can see a simplified version of our event hub processor Azure Function:

 ```csharp
 [FunctionName("EventHubProcessorFunction")]